-1de4a0a.jpg/:/cr=t:0%25,l:0%25,w:100%25,h:100%25)

 Through every setback, I’ve found a more profound truth: we are not defined by what we’ve endured, but by how we rise.

 I don’t tell my story for sympathy.
 I tell it for the ones still in the storm.
 The ones questioning their worth.
-The ones becoming who they were always meant to be.
+Those who are becoming, who they were always meant to be.

 1. Acknowledge the Pain